fedora-modularity/meta-test-family/docs/user_guide/environment_setup.rst

 Test Creation
 ~~~~~~~~~~~~~~~

-There is script which generates easy template of test for module docker as example.
+There is a script called mtf-init which generates easy template of test for module docker as example.

   -  to create template for module docker ``mtf-init --name your_name --container path_to_your_container``